 So this can either be done right away on the bed or you can move to the floor to perform it.
 First, you

 grasp your hands around the back of the neck.
 Next, you bend the knees and place the bottom of the

 feet on the surface below.

-stretch is more ideal at this time of the day when coming out of a cold stiff position (full nights rest or
+stretch is ideal at this time of the day when coming out of a cold stiff position (full night rest or

-This is held for a few seconds, and then repeated on the opposite side.
-There is not set amount of
+This is held for a few seconds and then repeated on the opposite side.
+There is no set amount of

 repetitions that work best for this.
-Its all based off the client’s response.
+It's all based on the client’s response.
 So, continue to move back and

 forth until the back feels a good bit looser.
-This commonly falls around 5 minutes of so.
+This commonly falls around 5 minutes or so.

 That’s it for today.
 Remember everyone, movement is medicine!